21 Outdoor Movies and Drive-ins in the NYC Area

 Demarest Farms, Demarest

-This market in Bergen County will be showing movies every Wednesday through Saturday night, beginning June 11.
+This market in Bergen County is showing movies every Wednesday through Saturday night.
 Concessions will be sold from a stand.

 Boxcar Movie Theater, Various locations